Walt Flanagan: Comic books

 Flanagan himself has provided the art for two comic books published written by Smith and Bryan Johnson.
 In 2005 he and Johnson published through IDW Publishing Karney, a four-issue horror miniseries which explores the sideshow freaks in a traveling circus in the 1800s.
 The series was adapted from a screenplay that Johnson had originally written to be produced as a film.

 In 2007 the two collaborated on War of the Undead, a miniseries set in 1945 in which the Third Reich hatches an ill-fated plan to employ Count Dracula, the Wolfman and Frankenstein's monster as weapons in a last-ditch effort to defeat the Allies.

 Flanagan then provided the art for Smith's limited series Batman: Cacophony, which ran from November 2008 to January 2009.
 The series featured the villains Onomatopoeia (a character created by Smith during his run at Green Arrow), The Joker, Maxie Zeus, and Victor Zsasz.
 The trade paperback of Batman: Cacophony became a New York Times Bestseller in their Hardcover Graphic Books section.

 In 2010 Smith subsequently wrote a six-issue Batman mini-series called The Widening Gyre for DC Comics.
-After issue six was published, Smith and Flanagan's work on their reality show, Comic Book Men, extended this planned break further than expected.
-It was decided in the interim to release the remaining issues as a separate series to be called Batman: Bellicosity, due in 2014.
+The series was initially planned as 12 issues, with a long break planned between issues #6 and 7.
+After issue #6 was published, Smith and Flanagan's work on their reality show, Comic Book Men, extended this planned break further than expected.
+It was decided in the interim to release the remaining issues as a separate series to be called Batman: Bellicosity, that was due in 2014, but to date, remains unreleased, making the series out of continuity.

-As featured at the end of season 2 of Comic Book Men, Walt Flanagan does the artwork for the original comic series, Cryptozoic Man.
+As featured at the end of season 2 of Comic Book Men, Flanagan does the artwork for the original comic series, Cryptozoic Man.
 Fellow co-host Bryan Johnson is the author, with Ming Chen and Mike Zapcic helping with character creation.
 Flanagan provided cover pencils for the first five issues of the Blue Juice Comics series The Accelerators.